Donnvr/Donnvr/README.md

 I can sometimes be crude with my jokes, please at any point tell me if you are uncomfortable and I will tone it down.
 Communication is very important to me.

-I have a very strong attachment to my favorite characters, Zuka & Medkit, and I love hearing about others headcanons and thoughts on anybody else too!
+I have a very strong attachment to my favorite characters, Zuka, Medkit, & Cruel King, and I love hearing about others headcanons and thoughts on anybody else too!
 My interests bring me a lot of joy and sharing it with others is even better.
 Talk to me anytime!
 I love making new friends ^_^!
+I will also always crown back!
+Any other info should be on my Carrd.
 -----------------------------------------------------------------------------------------------

 **DNI**